mimran1980/rusteron_gsr/rusteron-client/README.md

 - Resources are properly managed (e.g., not using a publisher after the Aeron client is closed).
 - Proper synchronisation when accessing shared data in a multithreaded environment.

-Failing to uphold these safety measures can lead to crashes or undefined behavior.
+Failing to uphold these safety measures can lead to crashes or undefined behaviour.

 ## Contributing